-You’re in Japan and headed for one of their famous hot spring baths better known as Onsen.
-With nutrients like sulphur or hydrogen chlorides in the water, Onsens are renowned for beautifying skin and other assorted health benefits.
-If you’re not from a place where these natural wonders just sprout up all over – Singapore’s claim to hot spring fame is a single tap from which people fill up their pails and stick their feet in – here’s what you need about how to soak in a Japanese onsen to prep you for that awesome hot spring experience, and make sure you don’t inadvertently embarrass anyone around you (yourself included),.
+Headed to Japan and curious about their famous hot spring baths or Onsen?
+The Japanese onsen experience is one you have to try for yourself – minerals in Japan’s waters are believed to help beautify your skin and provide other health benefits, and honestly who doesn’t love a nice hot bath?
+Since Singapore’s claim to hot spring fame is a single tap from which people fill up their pails and stick their feet in so, here’s what you need about how to soak in a Japanese onsen to prep you for that awesome hot spring experience, and make sure you don’t inadvertently embarrass anyone around you (yourself included),.

 The first room you encounter when you enter the bath works like a gym locker room.
-This is where you divest yourself of clothes and accessories, and change back into them before you leave.
-There are usually baskets and lockers to keep your stuff in.
-Also, there is usually a powder room area with hairdryers, lotions and other accessories where you can freshen up before you leave – usually with hairdryers, lotions and even cotton buds.
+This is where you divest yourself of all your clothes and accessories, and change back into them before you leave.
+There are usually baskets and/or lockers to keep your stuff in.
+Also, there is usually a powder room area with hairdryers, lotions and other accessories where you can freshen up before you leave.

-These are usually next to the onsen pools as you need to rinse off before going into the pools, both for hygiene reasons as well as to prep your body for the hot water.
-The water here is fresh water (i.e. without the minerals in it), so I usually rinse off again when I am done, but some people say not to so that you can preserve the nutrients from the hot springs on your skin.
+These are usually found next to the onsen pools as you need to rinse off any dirt/sweat before going into the pools, both for hygiene reasons as well as to prep your body for the hot water.
+The water here is fresh water (i.e. without the minerals in it), so I usually rinse off again when I am done, but some people say not to do that so that you can preserve the nutrients from the hot springs on your skin.

 Finally after all that it’s time for you to have a soak.
-For most onsens, the waters have temperatures ranging anywhere from 38 -40+ degrees celcius.
-Larger Onsens usually have more than one pool, either of varying temperatures or mineral content.
-Overall onsen pools are usually fairly shallow, and have slabs for sitting on so you can lounge and soak in peace.
+For most onsens, the waters have temperatures ranging anywhere from 38 to 40ºC.
+Larger onsens usually have more than one pool with different temperatures or mineral content.
+Overall onsen pools are usually fairly shallow, and often have slabs for sitting on or leaning so you can lounge and soak in peace.